Payday loans are a bad idea. A bad payday loan can trap you in a debt cycle in which you can never get out.

 Ways To Get Out Of A Bad Payday Loan

-As the saying goes, if you’re in a hole, stop digging.
+As the saying goes, if you're in a hole, stop digging.
 Here are some ways to get out of the payday loan debt cycle.
+I rate payday loans as the worst type of debt to get.

 1. Get A Lower-Interest Rate Loan